nfstream/nfstream.github.io/docs/api.md

 #### Flow Slicer

-In the following, we implement a flow slicer NFPlugin, that will force NFStream to expire each flow that reaches a packet count limit.
+In the following, we implement a flow slicer NFPlugin, which will force NFStream to expire each flow that reaches a packet count limit.

 ```python